 The issue of negotiations is probably a good place to look at the nature of business meetings in Germany.
-The rules here are simple: Germans like to "get down to business" rather quickly and dispense with any special rituals.
-Small talk, for instance, is kept to a minimum in German business meetings; the style here is to move quickly to substance.
+The rules here are simple: Germans like to “get down to business” rather quickly and dispense with any special rituals.
+Small talk, for instance, is kept to a minimum in German business meetings.
+The style here is to get down to brass tacks quickly.
 Germans also do not like digressions in their business discussions.
-Demonstrations, including video and other media, are very popular, however, and you may be treated to some of these multi-media presentations which show a company's products or abilities.
+Demonstrations, including video and other media, are very popular, however, and you may be treated to some of these multi-media presentations which show a company’s products or abilities.

-Also, small talk itself does play an important role in Germany, even in a business context.
+Small talk itself does play an important role in Germany, even in a business context.
 But in the business world, it is largely confined to lunch and dinner.
 Common topics are families, vacations, places they have visited, maybe the arts.
 Many top German business-people are well-informed with a broad range of interests and knowledge, and they can call on this store of topics for their small talk.
-Also be aware that appointments are made for most situations, and should generally be made with a fair amount of lead time, say one or two weeks to be safe.
-Appointments on short notice are very rare, and calling up a day or two before you need a meeting is a real dice shoot - with the dice heavily loaded against your getting the desired appointment.

 However, it is not at all necessary to have a local contact or intermediary to schedule meetings and conduct business, as in some cultures.
 Germans are pretty open and above-board about most of these matters.
 Again, it is the task and the outcome that are important, not who you know.